 Shira Eve Epstein began her work with JFREJ when she distributed leaflets about labor rights outside of an Upper West Side store in 2002.
 Then, after serving on the Shalom Bayit campaign, she joined the JFREJ board of directors in 2008 where her key commitment is to monitor board development.
 Professionally, she is an assistant professor at the City College of New York (CUNY) in the Department of Secondary Education.
 Her research agenda focuses on citizenship education and what happens when adolescents and teachers work together to advocate for social change during the school day.

-Daniel Rosza Lang/Levitsky is a puppeteer, designer and occasional rabble-rouser based in Brooklyn.
-Third-generation radical; second-generation queer.
-Active in JFREJ since 1999, since 2003 as part of the core Purimshpil crew, since 2010 as a Board member.
-Co-founder of Jews Against the Occupation/NYC, Palestine Activist Forum (PAFNY; now Adalah-NY), and NYC Direct Action Network (z"l).
-Just another enthusiastically secular, predictably bookish, presently somewhat-able-bodied, oysterlisher gendertreyf apikoyrus mischling fem who gets off on long strings of identity terms, especially af yidish.
-Currently: dancing with the Rude Mechanical Orchestra; making theater with Aftselokhis Ladies Auxiliary and Department of Transformation; touring several puppet shows; indulging an obsession with ubiquitous queer boundary-crosser Carl Van Vechten.
+Daniel Rosza Lang/Levitsky is a puppeteer, designer, organizer and agitator based at Brooklyn's Glitter House.
+3rd-generation radical; 2nd-generation queer.
+Active in JFREJ since 1999, on the Board since 2010.
+Co-founder of Jews Against the Occupation/NYC, Palestine Activist Forum (now Adalah-NY), and NYC Direct Action Network (z"l).
+Enthusiastically secular, predictably bookish, presently somewhat-able-bodied, identifying with more than as.
+Af yidish, a oysterlisher gendertreyf apikoyrus un mischling.
+Currently: dancing with the Rude Mechanical Orchestra; making Purim Extravaganzas with The Aftselokhes Spectacle Committee; touring several puppet shows; indulging an obsession with ubiquitous queer boundary-crosser Carl Van Vechten; making custom leatherwork.

-Audrey Sasson is a Senior Program Officer at Pursue: Action for a Just World, a project of American Jewish World Service and AVODAH: The Jewish Service Corps.
-Before joining Pursue, she worked for three years at a community based anti-poverty organization in Montreal, providing direct services and doing community organizing with low-income tenants, welfare recipients, immigrants, and seniors.
-She’s a founding and active member of the Community/Farmworker Alliance, with more than five years experience doing solidarity organizing for the Coalition of Immokalee Workers' Campaign for Fair Food.
+Audrey Sasson is the director of Walmart-Free NYC, a labor-community coalition that is committed to increasing economic opportunities, preserving local businesses, and bringing more and better jobs to communities across New York.
+Prior to joining the United Food and Commercial Workers union – the coalition’s anchor – she spent close to 7 years at American Jewish World Service in various capacities, most recently as a senior organizer, working to build a base of Jewish activists fighting for US policy change in the area of international human rights.
+Before moving to NY, she worked for three years at a community based anti-poverty organization in Montreal, providing direct services and doing community organizing with low-income tenants, welfare recipients, immigrants, and seniors.
+She’s a founding member of the Community/Farmworker Alliance and a member of the board of Brandworkers International.
 She holds a Bachelor of Arts and a Bachelor of Social Work as well as a Master's of International Affairs.

 Rusty Stahl is a leading voice on leadership development in philanthropy and the nonprofit sector.
 He is Director of the Talent Philanthropy Project, which encourages funders to invest in nonprofit leadership.
 Rusty is Founder and Executive Director Emeritus of Emerging Practitioners in Philanthropy, a membership association of young and new foundation professionals.
 He has work at Ford Foundation making grants to support the health and impact of philanthropy and nonprofit sector.
 Rusty holds a Masters in Philanthropic Studies from Indiana University, and helped found Central Indiana Jobs with Justice.
 He also serves on the boards of Idealist.org and Bikkurim: An Incubator for New Jewish Ideas.